 Use Relevant Keywords

-It’s important to also consider the frequency of keyword in your content.
+It’s important to also consider the frequency of the keyword in your content.
 If your keyword frequency is too high, then search engines will think that your content is not natural which may affect the readability of your content and your ranking positions.
 Use keywords where necessary, but don’t feel like you need to cram in keywords wherever you can.

 Engage Users with Images